thecodemonkey/kafka-microservices/README.md

 <a name="hello-kafka-event-sourcing"></a>

 ### [hello **kafka event sourcing**](hello-kafka-es) <br/>
-a minimal Event Sourcing implementation  using Kafka + Spring + Kotlin + Gradle
+a minimal Event Sourcing implementation  using Kafka + Spring

 event sourcing makes microservices more scalable and more resilient.
 And all of that by design.
 Kafka can be used excellently as an event store.